Skip to content

 Mycenae’s geography is quite fascinating.
 One of Peloponnese’s most picturesque regions, it is distinguished by majestic mountains that tower over the palaces and archaeological wonders of ancient Mycenae.

 The Mycenaean civilisation existed from 1,600 BC to 1,100 BC, peaking between 1,400 BC and 1,200 BC.
 According to history, the Mycenaeans had a strict social structure with the monarch at the top and were superb warriors.
-Although Mycenaean pots have been discovered across the Mediterranean basin, with the majority being found in southern Italy and even in Egypt, they did not much advance the arts, and there is little evidence of widespread trade between Mycenae and other city-states.
+Although Mycenaean pots have been discovered across the Mediterranean basin, with the majority being found in southern Italy and even in Egypt, they did not advance the arts much, and there is little evidence of widespread trade between Mycenae and other city-states.

 On the ancient site of Mycenae, in addition to pots, there were also ivory sculptures, many golden decorations, bronze weapons, jewellery, and household items like cups.
 Many of these, including the golden mask of Agamemnon, thought to be the death mask of King Agamemnon, were discovered in shaft graves.